One-to-one mentoring support for IPVS early career and student members

 WHAT IS EXPECTED?

-- The mentor and the mentee must be IPVS members for the duration of the program
+- The mentor and mentee must maintain their IPVS membership status for the duration of the program.

 - Mentors will need to be available for online meetings with their mentee (a suggested minimum of 4 meetings per year)